ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 ```

-The message flow in zkLightclient to update ledger headers in xClient is as follows:
+An example of message flow in zkLightclient to update ledger headers in xClient is as follows:
 1. XRPL validators broadcast validation messages and generate new XRPL ledger.
 2. XRPL full nodes store the validation messages and the new ledger.
-3. A relayer fetches an update quest from xClient's `questQueue`.
+3. A relayer fetches an updating quest from xClient's `questQueue`.
 4. A relayer subscribes to the XRPL validation messages, or queries the validation messages from full nodes for a specific ledger.
 5. The relayer receives the validation messages and extracts the messages that are signed by the nodes in xClient's UNL (the information is contained in the update quest).
 6. The relayer deserialize the messages and obtains all required data fields.